yuyi13/OzNet_AOA/README.md

 ## Overview

-This repository is structured to support reproducible research for "Spatial soil moisture prediction from in-situ data upscaled to Landsat footprint: Assessing area of applicability of machine learning models" (Yu et al., 2025).
+This repository is structured to support reproducible research for "Spatial soil moisture prediction from in situ data upscaled to Landsat footprint: Assessing area of applicability of machine learning models" (Yu et al., 2025).
 It presents the assessment of the area of applicability (AOA) of two machine learning (ML) models for spatial soil moisture (SM) prediction extrapolated from the OzNet Hydrological Monitoring Network in Yanco, Australia.
 The [demo](#demo) provides the functionality of AOA determination of the trained models.
 The [experimental](#experimental-scripts) and [figure](#figure-scripts) scripts are for reference purposes only.

 ## Background